Vacations are made for splurging, but why not save a little cash when you can? Here are 10 fabulous things you can enjoy for free in Scottsdale:

 Explore one of the world’s finest collections of arid-land plants for free on the second Tuesday of every month at the Desert Botanical Garden!
 Stroll the Garden’s five thematic trails, including the “Plants & People of the Sonoran Desert Loop” and the “Desert Wildflower Loop,” browse the Garden shop and enjoy the seasonal Butterfly Exhibits.

-You can enjoy free Native American dance performances at 5 p.m. every Friday year-round at the Hyatt Regency Scottsdale Resort & Spa.
+You can enjoy free Native American dance performances at 5 p.m. at the Hyatt Regency Scottsdale Resort & Spa.
 Led by seven-time World Hoop Dance Champion Derrick Suwaima Davis, the Living Traditions Dance Troupe introduces you to several of Arizona’s Native American tribes through music, dance and storytelling.
+(Friday evenings, September thru June).

 The galleries of the Scottsdale Arts District stay open late every Thursday evening from 7 p.m. to 9 p.m. for ArtWalk, a Scottsdale tradition for more than 40 years.
 Special exhibits, artist receptions and live entertainment create a festive atmosphere for exploring art in a variety of genres by national and international artists.